liam8888999/ErsatzTV-Filler/docs/configure/weather.md

 This is the option whether you want to show the header in the weather filler, it can be set as `yes` to show or `no` if you dont want it to show.

+### Temperature Units
+- `<empty>/fahrenheit/celsius`

+Used by the various image and text to speech generators to determine what to display.
+Empty will default to Celsius or both in some cases.

 ### Use wttr.in Instead Of weatherforyou.net
 - `yes/no`